 EVO ICL technology may not be as well-known as LASIK but it has been proven to be safe and effective for decades.
 The first lens implant was placed in a human eye in 1949 by London Ophthalmologist Dr. Harold Ridley.
 He was later knighted by the Queen of England for his pioneering work.
 Ophthalmologists now have seven decades of experience with lens implants.
 Known globally as EVO ICL and EVO Toric ICL, EVO ICL implants have been used internationally since 1993.
-More than 1 million eyes in 63 countries have received EVO ICL implants, and that number is growing.
+More than two million eyes in 63 countries have received EVO ICL implants, and that number is growing.
 Every six minutes, someone is given the chance at visual freedom that EVO ICL offers.

 During EVO ICL surgery, the EVO ICL is placed behind the iris (the colored part of the eye) and in front of the natural lens through a tiny self-sealing incision.
 Vision can be significantly improved immediately after surgery.
 Our patients tell us about waking up the next day with sharp, clear vision.
 As an added bonus, EVO ICLs contain an ultraviolet blocker that protects eyes from harmful UV rays.

 An EVO ICL procedure takes about 15 minutes, whether it’s EVO ICL or EVO Toric ICL; however, you should plan to be at Brinton Vision for approximately two to three hours as we test you before and after the procedure.
 Come with a friend or family member who can drive you home, since your vision may be blurry in recovery.